PLAINTIFF’S BRIEF IN RESPONSE TO DEFENDANTS’ BRIEF IN SUPPORT OF THEIR MOTION TO DISMISS

 Plaintiff files this Brief in response to Defendants’ Brief in Support of their Motion to Dismiss Plaintiff’s First Amended Complaint (Doc.
 10) and states as follows:

 Plaintiff is a beneficiary to the Defendant’s Insurance Policy.
-Although Defendants fully accepted her status as a beneficiary and Plaintiff herself made the payments on the policy, she was not paid any benefits under the policy; instead they went to her ex-husband.
+Although Defendants fully accepted her status as a beneficiary and Plaintiff herself made the payments on the policy, she was not paid any benefits under the policy; instead, they went to her ex-husband.
 Defendants’ Brief mischaracterizes the nature of this action by likening it either to a claim for life insurance benefits or a claim as an insured.
 However, Plaintiff is bringing this action as a beneficiary.
-The right to the payment of benefits was triggered by the insured getting cancer.
+The insured getting cancer triggered the right to the payment of benefits.

 II.
 STATEMENT OF FACTS